Leslie Barlow: Early life and education

 Leslie Barlow was born and raised in South Minneapolis and attended Southwest High School.
 She received her Bachelor of Fine Arts in Studio Arts with a focus in painting and a minor in Business Administration from the University of Wisconsin-Stout in 2011.
 After graduation she held the position of intern and volunteer with Minneapolis-based contemporary art center The Soap Factory.
 Barlow went on to receive her Masters of Fine Arts degree from the Minneapolis College of Art and Design in Drawing and Painting in 2016.

 Career

 After graduating from the Minneapolis College of Art and Design, Barlow has had an exhibition of her work, entitled Loving, and has had her work displayed in places such as the U.S. Bank Stadium.
 Barlow uses different mediums to create her pieces, ranging from works made only with paint to mixed media pieces that use different materials, like how she "layers canvases and panels with a patchwork of fabrics that show through her figures..."
 Barlow's work focuses on the themes of race, gender, sexuality, and family.
 These are very evident throughout her first significant exhibition, Loving, which tackles questions relating to all these various themes.

+In 2025, Barlow illustrated a children's book of poems about James Boggs and Grace Lee Boggs titled Revolutions are Made of Love by Sun Yung Shin and Mélina Mangal.